xfischer/npgsql/edb_docs/docs/en_us/net_guide/parameterized_queries.rst

   }
   </script>

-Save the sample code in a file in a web root directory named:
+To exercise the sample code, save the code in a file in a web root directory named:

    ``updateSalary.aspx``